Tips for Marketing and Hosting Mega Open Houses

 How to Choose the Right House to Hold Open

-recommends that you think of the house like a storefront.
-You want to pick the home that has a great location (ideally near a main road or intersection), was recently listed and has a look that will be attractive to many potential buyers.
+eXp recommends that you think of the house like a storefront.
+You want to pick the home that has a great location (ideally near a main road or intersection), was recently listed, and has a look that will be attractive to many potential buyers.

 Ideally, you can host open houses for your own listings, but if you are new to the real estate business or just don’t have any listings at this time, there are a few other sources to consider.
 Check with your team or agents in your brokerage to see if they’d be interested in having you hold an open house.
 If you still can’t find one, you can also reach out to agents at other brokerages or even call FSBOs!

-Create a home brochure, a video of the home, a landing page that allows people to register and learn more about the home you’ll be opening this weekend and Facebook ads with a photo of the home and invitation to come to the event.
+Create a home brochure, a video of the home, a landing page that allows people to register and learn more about the home you’ll be opening this weekend, and Facebook ads with a photo of the home and an invitation to come to the event.